instance001/Whatisthisgithub/README.md

 - `relational-curriculum-geometry` for early curriculum-shape research on how training data arrangement affects learning
 - `entropy-folding-eureka-cascade-hypothesis` for the current theory spine
 - `entropy-folding-cross-domain-signal-atlas` for the companion evidence / signal map

+Across the current tooling lanes, "local-first" means the local path stays usable, inspectable, and user-controlled.
+It is not a rejection of cloud tools: several tools are deliberately cloud-optional, with hosted providers used only when a user chooses that route.

 ## Atlas